 Armando Kirwin is a filmmaker and entrepreneur based in Los Angeles.

-He began his film career in 2007 as a VFX and indie feature film producer.
+He began his film career in 2007 as a VFX and indie feature film producer (IMDB).
 In 2015, he shifted focus to virtual reality and worked at one of the leading VR production companies as Executive Producer & Head of Post Production.
 During this time he collaborated with numerous award-winning directors, including: two-time Academy Award nominee Lucy Walker on A History of Cuban Dance; Sundance Grand Jury prize nominee Sandy Smolan on The Click Effect, which was nominated for an Emmy; and Imraan Ismail/The New York Times on The Displaced, which won the Grand Prix at Cannes.
 He also produced Take Flight, starring Benicio del Toro, Michael Fassbender, and Charlize Theron.

 In 2016, Armando cofounded Milk(vr) with iconic fashion studio, Milk.
 During this time he worked as Director of Virtual Reality alongside Academy Award Best Picture nominee, Luca Guadagnino, on two VR films featuring acclaimed contemporary artists Rob Pruitt and Taryn Simon; with Gina Prince-Bythewood on LA Noir, starring Natalie Portman, Kristen Stewart, Don Cheadle, and Sasha Lane, which won an AICP Next award; and on an unreleased project featuring Bjork.